 5. What legal groups are you involved in?

 I am a part of the Colorado Trial Lawyers Association, which keeps me highly educated on all new rules, laws, and statutes that affect your case!
-I am also a member of the Colorado Bar Association and Denver Bar Association, Colorado Women Trial Lawyers Network, and The National Trial Lawyers Organization.
+I am also a member of the Colorado Bar Association, Denver Bar Association, Colorado Women Trial Lawyers Network, and The National Trial Lawyers Organization.
 I’m licensed to practice in both state and federal court.